Benchmarking the Influence of Pre-training on Explanation Performance in MR Image Classification: Results

 As a function of the amount of fine-tuning, explanation performance generally increases with higher degrees of fine-tuning.
 However, depending on the XAI method used, and the corpus used for pre-training, this trend plateaus or even slightly reverses at a high degree of fine-tuning (4conv).

 Importantly, explanation performance appears to strongly correlate with the classification performance of the underlying model.
 As classification accuracy could represent a potential confound to our analysis, we repeated our quantitative analysis of explanation performance based on five models with similar classification performance per pre-training corpus and degree of fine-tuning.
 Here, it is apparent that, when controlling for classification performance, models pre-trained on MRI data consistently outperform equally well-predicting models that were pre-trained on ImageNet data in terms of explanation performance.
-These results are presented in supplementary in section \ref{app:sec:mode-performance}.
+These results are presented in Section~7 of the Supplementary Material.